 For Gemma Armit from Two Scots Abroad the top hike in Peru is Machu Picchu’s Lares Trek

-Gemma says: Although most people trek to Machu Picchu via the Inca Trail, there are other options which don’t box you into a specific pre – booked date.
+Gemma says: Although most people trek to Machu Picchu via the Inca Trail, there are other options that don’t box you into a specific pre-booked date.

 We chose Machu Picchu’s Lares Trek, which kicked off with a dip in the Lares hot springs, two days of hiking, two nights in a tent, and the last night in a hotel at Aguas Calientes (hello hot shower!)

 One of the highlights of the Lares Trek was meeting the local kids.
-Our company brought them bread and hot chocolate, they ran from the hills with their rosy cheeks and colourful outfits to greet us.
+Our company brought them bread and hot chocolate, they ran from the hills with their rosy cheeks and colorful outfits to greet us.
 So cute.
-One of the toughest challenges was reaching the highs of 4650 metres above sea level at Condor’s Pass.
+One of the toughest challenges was reaching the high of 4650 meters above sea level at Condor’s Pass.
 It was snowing up there!
 However, within minutes we headed downhill and were faced with the beauty of a lake.
 The scenery was outstanding.
 Machu Picchu day was pretty impressive too!